ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-Where you can manage your app properties and enable device [AC Mobile Build](/developers/user-guide/ac-mobile-build-phonegap/cordova/ac-mobile-build/) features.
-See [PhoneGap App Options](/developers/user-guide/ac-mobile-build-phonegap/cordova/apps-developed-with-application-craft/enabling-device-features)
+    Where you can manage your app properties and enable device <a href="/developers/user-guide/ac-mobile-build-phonegap/cordova/ac-mobile-build/">AC Mobile Build</a> features.
+See <a href="/developers/user-guide/ac-mobile-build-phonegap/cordova/apps-developed-with-application-craft/enabling-device-features">PhoneGap App Options</a>

 </td>
 </tr>